Rudxain/custom-emoji-inliner/README.md

   - it literally replaces the "variable" by its value, within a line of text, rather than inserting the `<img>` element on its own line (as usual in HTML).

 ## Why?
 - It helps manage/maintain custom emojis for a single file, or an entire directory.
-So (similarly to Discord servers) you can have **entire repos** with custom-emojis, and users can copy your defs/macros file to easily post comments with your emojis! (yes! this includes Issues, PRs, and Discussions!)
+So (similarly to disbloat [guilds](https://joinmatrix.org/guide/matrix-vs-discord/#a-discussion-on-the-proper-definition-of-server)) you can have **entire repos** with custom-emojis, and users can copy your defs/macros file to easily post comments with your emojis! (yes! this includes Issues, PRs, and Discussions!)
 - Reduces bandwidth use by ensuring the same exact URL is shared across refs/macros.
 This has the side-effect of reducing generated cache.
 - All inlined `img`s will have the same structure/pattern, which can increase compression-ratio.
 - Your source text-files can be readable/pretty by using refs, while the macro-expanded files are the only ones with inline-HTML.